brianshumate/vaultron/README.md

 Given the intended use cases for this project, the working solution that results when Vaultron is formed is essentially a blank canvas that emphasizes immediate unhindered usability over security.

+Specifically, Vaultron does not follow every best practice as highlighted in the [Production Hardening](https://learn.hashicorp.com/vault/operations/production-hardening) guide (but you should always do so in production!).

+It does implement the following hardening practices from the guide:

+- End-to-End TLS: All Vaultron components use end-to-end TLS by default.
+- Single Tenancy: Vaultron uses the official Docker images for Consul and Vault, which are single-process images
+- Disable Swap: Docker image does not configure a swap device
+- Enable Auditing: A [File Audit Device](https://www.vaultproject.io/docs/audit/file/) is configured by default if `blazing_sword` is used

 #### Docker Container / OS

 To better facilitate requirements, advanced troubleshooting, and debugging, the following capabilities are added: